 In the many videos from “dancepapi.com”, we always see them opening up and tapping for moves using Vacilala steps.
 We have already seen their video for Vacilala.
 In all their videos showing Setenta moves, they clearly regard Hammerlock as a right turn, and they show the moves done with a stationary Hammerlock, being the most appropriate way to do Hammerlock at improver-intermediate level:

 Same video at YouTube: Dancepapi: Setenta with Hammerlock done as a right turn.

 Since very many Cuban Salsa figures do start with Vacilala steps, where we are likely to open up and tap, one could argue that it is nice that we don’t do that for Setenta moves.
 If we like to tap as much as possible, we can still do the tapping part.
 It broadens the variation of how to start figures, if we have different ways of doing it: Like Enchufla, like right turn, like Vacilala.
-If “right turn” includes all the Setenta moves it becomes a big group.
+If the “right turn” group includes all the Setenta moves, it becomes almost as big as the Vacilala

 The second video showing Hammerlock done as a right turn, features Frank E, one of my Cuban Salsa teachers in Copenhagen:

 Same video at YouTube: Frank E: Vacilala with Hammerlock done as a right turn.

 Regarding the Hammerlock as a right turn and starting it front against front as a right turn has one additional benefit.
 If the music is fast and we need to complete a 360 degree walk in Rueda de Casino, we can charge forward and turn right a way and rush it a little less than if we start opening up with both Lead and Follow standing side by side facing the center of the Rueda circle.
 Dancers at advanced level will do fine no matter what, but why make common and otherwise easy Rueda moves unnecessary difficult to complete in time and correctly positioned for the rest of us?